Vascomax/tizOTP-doc/README.md

 - add a method in existing settings.java class
 -  .....
 That's it.
 The rest of the changes are only cosmetical

 In order to make it work you need to set a password for automatic backups in the andOTP settings (no need to activate the auto backup feature itself).
-This password is used to encrypt the data which is then sent to the Galaxy Watch through the secureSend method of SAP only via bluetooth (no Internet/Network/Cloud transmissions).
+This password is used to encrypt the data which is then sent to the Galaxy Watch® through the secureSend method of SAP only via bluetooth (no Internet/Network/Cloud transmissions).
 The encryption is identical to the normal andOTP password backup encryption (AES/GCM with 256bit key).

 <sub>Tizen is a registered trademark of The Linux Foundation.
 Samsung Galaxy Watch® is a registered trademark of the Samsung Electronics Co., Ltd.